syncfusion-content/ej2-grid-docs/ej2-javascript/grid/context-menu.md

 ## Enable or disable context menu items

-It is possible to enable or disable the default and custom context menu items in the Grid component.
-This is achieved by using the [enableItems](../api/context-menu/#enableitems) method of the ContextMenu.
-To enable or disable menu items, set the `enable` parameter in the `enableItems` method to true, and vice versa.

-In the following sample, the Copy item is enabled or disabled based on some condition (as per the needs of the application) in the [rowSelected](../api/grid#rowselected) event of the Grid.
+With the Syncfusion ##Platform_Name## Grid, you have the ability to manage the activation or deactivation of both default and custom context menu items.
+This feature provides you with the flexibility to tailor the behavior of context menu items to suit specific conditions or individual interactions within your application.

+By enabling or disabling context menu items, you can ensure that certain options are available or restricted based on the context of the data or the needs of your users.
+This level of control allows you to create a more dynamic and user-centric experience with the grid, aligning it with your application's requirements and enhancing usability.

+This can be achieved using the [enableItems](../../api/context-menu/#enableitems) method of the context menu.
+By setting the enable parameter in the enableItems method to **true**, you can enable context menu items, and by setting it to **false**, you can disable them.
+Based on your specific condition or requirements, you can enable or disable the context menu item using the `enableItems` method.

+In the following example, the [EJ2 Toggle Switch Button](../../switch/getting-started) component is added to enable and disable the context menu items using `enableItems` method.
+When the switch is toggled, the [change](../../api/switch/#change) event is triggered, and the **Copy** items is updated accordingly.

 {% if page.publishingplatform == "typescript" %}